CleverRaven/Cataclysm-DDA/doc/MONSTERS.md

 (array of objects, optional)

 List of damage instances added to die roll on monster melee attack.
-    - `type of damage` valid entries are : "true", "biological", "bash", "cut", "acid", "stab", "heat", "cold" and "electric".
+    - `damage_type` valid entries are : "true", "biological", "bash", "cut", "acid", "stab", "heat", "cold" and "electric".
     - `amount` amount of damage.
     - `armor_penetration` how much of the armor the damage instance ignores.
     - `armor_multiplier` is a multiplier on `armor_penetration`.